linnzyg/Pawpedia-Web-Technologies-IT2805/README.md

 ## Documentation and choices
 The choice of making a dog application was made due to dogs being cute, and motivated all four developers to work on this project with love.

+### Static images
+Our images are stored in a public folder as static files since there are no user features in the app that require uploading or downloading images.
+This makes it simple to manage images, as they’re uploaded only when needed.

 ## Tech Stack
 * React with TypeScript: Frontend framework
 * Apollo Client: For handling GraphQL queries and managing local/global app state.